In a Full and Final Settlement (F&F) a creditor agrees:

 Your credit record & worries about a future mortgage

 - A F&F usually results in the debt being marked as “partially settled” on your credit file.
 You may decide this isn’t important for you.
 Your credit rating is usually poor or dreadful if you are likely to get a F&F, and it’s sensible to decide that clearing your debts is your top priority.
 Whilst it would be lovely to get rid of the debts and improve your credit record at the same time, that probably isn’t going to happen.

-- If the debt has a default date on your credit record, it will always drop off your credit file six years after the default date.
+- If the debt has a default date on your credit record, it will always drop off your credit file six years after that date.
 Making a Full and Final settlement will not affect this, the debt won’t stay there for longer.